-CRA has not provided for deferred income taxes or foreign withholding taxes on undistributed earnings from its foreign subsidiaries as of July 2, 2016 because such earnings are considered to be indefinitely reinvested.
-CRA does not rely on these unremitted earnings as a source of funds for its domestic business as it expects to have sufficient cash flow and availability from its U.S. revolving credit facility to fund its U.S. operational and strategic needs.
+CRA has not provided for deferred income taxes or foreign withholding taxes on undistributed earnings from its foreign subsidiaries as of October 1, 2016 because such earnings are considered to be indefinitely reinvested.
+CRA does not rely on these unremitted earnings as a source of funds for its domestic business, as it expects to have sufficient cash flow and availability from its U.S. revolving credit facility to fund its U.S. operational and strategic needs.
 If CRA were to repatriate its foreign earnings that are indefinitely reinvested, it would incur minimal additional tax expense.

 As of January 2, 2016, CRA had an approximate \$1,265,000 balance of unrecognized tax benefits, of which, approximately \$195 thousand was expected to reverse within twelve months.
-Of that balance, an additional \$109 thousand is also expected to reverse in the foreseeable future.
+As of October, 1, 2016, CRA had an approximately \$1,549,000 balance of unrecognized tax benefits, of which approximately \$518 thousand was expected to reverse within twelve months.